 - People insist that The Game is the only option, and you are crazy to think otherwise.

 - The people around you don’t want you to change.
-Recognize, the situation is working for them even if it no longer works for you.
+This is because the situation is working for them even if it no longer works for you.

 - The competitive drive was programmed in you from a very early age—“be the best,” “make an A,” “Don’t disappoint daddy”—to make you a good team player, for the benefit of the team.

-- The biological pull to subjugate your needs for the tribe helps ensure survival of the species, and id powerful.
+- The biological pull to subjugate your needs for the tribe helps ensure survival of the species, and is powerful.
 It must be countered with consciousness.

 - It’s easier to focus on others that self.
 Are you willing to do the tough stuff?

 It takes a conscious commitment to win the daily fight to honor True You.
 Our needs can seem so silly, so negligible, so optional, next to the demands of family, work and world.
 But here’s the ugly truth: if you deny your needs, you will wither.
 You will never stand in your fullness.
 You will take your gifts to grave.

 Honoring your needs is not just feel-good b.s.
 It certainly isn’t selfish.
 It is a life-requirement.
 If you’ve been lead to believe otherwise, check the serious forces listed above.

 Let’s not waste any more time.
 Right now, write down what helps you be your best self.
 Get your Feel-Good list started and add to it as you go along.
 This is just for you.
 Nobody will see what you write.
 Nothing is too silly.
 Don’t question it.
 Look for what makes you feel good.
 Things like:

 - Sweating in the garden